 So you take Antihistamines and Decongestants.

-And by the time you get a medical appointment, you may leave with an Antibiotic, perhaps a nasal Steroid (or in the case of asthmatics- an inhaled steroid).
+By the time you get a medical appointment, you may leave with an Antibiotic.
+Perhaps a nasal Steroid (or in the case of asthmatics – an inhaled steroid).

 You can stabilize the Mast Cells and keep them from exploding.